nuts-foundation/bolts/eoverdracht/specification.md

 * Bolt — A practical application of Nuts ideology and open standards to facilitate a use-case in healthcare.
 * Nursing handoff — The administrative process of transferring care for a patient from one care organization to another.
 * eTransfer — The process of transfer of patient data to facilitate the nursing handoff.
-* Custodian — The care organization from which the patient is being transferred.
+* Custodian/sending party — The care organization from which the patient is being transferred.
 From an eTransfer perspective it's the organization that holds the requested patient data.
 * Source system — The software system that holds the custodians data.
 * Subject — The patient being transferred.
 * Requesting/receiving party — The care organization that receives the patient and therefore has an information need from the custodian.